Pegs and Jokers

 When playing a 7, you may either move one of your pegs forward 7 holes, or split the 7 between two of your pegs, moving them 1 and 6, 2 and 5 or 3 and 4 holes forwards.
 Of course the split move can only be made if you have at least two pegs in play.

-When you play a joker, you may move any of your pegs (for example one in the start area) into a hole on the main track that is occupied by another player's peg, belonging either to a partner or to an opponent.
+When you play a joker, you move any one of your pegs (for example one in the start area) into a hole on the main track that is occupied by another player's peg, belonging either to a partner or to an opponent.
 This has the effect of sending that peg to its in-spot or start area respectively, as described above.
+A joker cannot be used to move to an empty hole, so if there are no pegs of any colour on the main track a joker cannot be played.

 You must always use the full value of the card played.
 For example when playing a 6 you must move a peg forward 6 holes, no less.
 If you play a 6 when you have a peg on your in-spot and all your other pegs in the start area, you must move your peg on along the main track, since there is not room in the home track for a move of 6.